414owen/414owen.github.io/blog_posts/1-native-imports-in-javascript.md

 variables in a local scope, then makes them available in some other local scope, and no other scope.

+### Disclaimer

+The code detailed in this post is an acquired taste.
+It involves exploration for the sake of proving something can be done, rather than because we're looking for normalcy and stability.
+This is the kind of code I write to amuse myself when writing my own projects, not when I'm working on a team.

 ### Prerequisites

 * An open mind